 |Women's Cross Country » News » Schedule » Roster » Coaches » Statistics|

-George Watts enters his third year as Director of ETSU Track & Field/Cross Country and assumed his post on Aug.
+George Watts enters his fourth year as Director of ETSU Track & Field/Cross Country and assumed his post on Aug.
 9, 2012.

 In his first two seasons at ETSU, Watts led the Bucs to two top-three finishes -- both men and women -- at the Atlantic Sun Conference Cross Country Championships as well as helped the Blue & Gold place among the top three at the league track & field championships -- both indoor and outdoor -- during both years.
 Recently, in their first appearance at the Southern Conference Cross Country Championships since 2004, Watts guided the men to a runner-up finish on Oct.
 31, 2014.
 During his tenure at ETSU, the veteran coach has overseen the establishment of 17 new school records in track & field and also coached five Honorable Mention All-Americans, two Second-Team All-American selections, and two Capital One Academic All-America appointments.